-- CMS input time series can have irregular intervals. - It is important that the input time series cover the extent of the simulation to avoid extrapolation issues. - CMS uses a quadratic interpolation for input boundary condition forcing.
+- CMS input time series can have irregular intervals. - It is important that the input time series cover the extent of the simulation to avoid extrapolation issues. - CMS uses a piece-wise quadratic interpolation for input boundary condition forcing by default.
+This may be changed but requires using advanced boundary blocks (see Section Advanced Boundary Specification).